THE HANGOVER REPORT – Kirill Petrenko leads the BERLIN PHILHARMONIC in an indisputably masterful reading of Bruckner’s Fifth

 Kirill Petrenko conducts the Berlin Philharmonic at Carnegie Hall (photo by Rob Davidson Media).

 On Monday night, I had the great pleasure of catching the mighty Berlin Philharmonic at Carnegie Hall.
-Led by the Philharmonic’s music director — Russian-Austrian conductor Kirill Petrenko — the orchestra arrives in the city this week as part of only its second American tour (the first go-around was in 2022, which also landed at Carnegie).
+Led by the Philharmonic’s music director — Russian-Austrian conductor Kirill Petrenko — the orchestra arrives in the city this week as part of only its second American tour (the first go-around was in 2022, which also landed the storied ensemble at Carnegie).
 For these performances, the Berlin forces and its maestro have assembled two programs — spread across three consecutive evenings — for New York audiences to savor at the iconic Midtown concert hall.
 On the night I attended, the bill was comprised solely of Bruckner’s Fifth Symphony.
-In short, the ensemble lived up to its reputation as one of the very finest orchestras in the world, playing with passionate affirmation and an indisputable mastery of the sprawling Bruckner piece.
+In short, the ensemble lived up to its reputation as one of the very finest orchestras in the world, playing with passionate assertiveness and an indisputable mastery of the sprawling Bruckner piece.
 Suffice to say, the performance was a thrilling master class.

-Although the symphony may initially sound downright Wagnerian — e.g., the thick strings and the unabashed use of horns — the spirit of the piece is more akin to Beethoven, which was brilliantly captured by the Berlin Philharmonic’s commanding playing.
+Although the symphony may initially sound downright Wagnerian — e.g., the thick strings and the unabashedly declarative horns — the spirit of the piece is more akin to Beethoven, which was brilliantly captured by the Berlin Philharmonic’s commanding playing.
 And despite the potential challenges posed by the piece, the performance on Monday was nuanced and thoughtfully cohesive — there was an inevitable path to the symphony’s satisfying, triumphant conclusion, which produced the awesome “cathedral” of sound for which Bruckner is known.
 As astutely led by Petrenko, the ensemble performed with impressive commitment and confident pacing — throughout, their playing was vigorous and energetic but never aggressive nor lacking in precision.
 They played truly as one.

 HIGHLY RECOMMENDED